elfontan/2HDM_interpretation/README.md

 ### SOME COORDINATES for the calculation:

-- Mass Points: the list of mass points used in the limit calculation is included in the notebook and it is reported here
+- **Mass Points**: the list of mass points used in the limit calculation is included in the notebook and it is reported here
 ```
 1.176, 1.187, 1.199, 1.211, 1.223, 1.235, 1.248, 1.26, 1.273, 1.286, 1.299, 1.312, 1.325, 1.338, 1.351, 1.365, 1.378, 1.392, 1.406, 1.42, 1.434, 1.449, 1.463,
 1.478, 1.493, 1.508, 1.523, 1.538, 1.553, 1.569, 1.584, 1.6, 1.616, 1.632, 1.649, 1.665, 1.682, 1.699, 1.716, 1.733, 1.75, 1.768, 1.785, 1.803, 1.821, 1.839,